its-0ur4n05/ITDRMM/README.md

 To evaluate and track ITDR program effectiveness over time, organizations should define and monitor a set of measurable indicators across the four capability dimensions.
 These metrics help distinguish maturity not just by implementation, but by **operational impact** and **quality**.

-Here are the metrics with examples for referennce.
+Here are the metrics with examples for reference.

 ### Identity Visibility Metrics